 Another benefit of stablecoins is the increased ability to move holdings between exchanges.
 With stablecoins, you can move money from one exchange to another if you see an opportunity you’d like to chase somewhere else.
 For example, let’s say you see a new altcoin being offered on a competing exchange, but it isn’t available on Metal Pay.
-By moving some of a stablecoin over to that exchange, you can chase that opportunity, and then come on home to Metal Pay when you’re ready to store your money with a team you can trust – one that has FDIC-insured Cash wallets and one of the most regulatory-compliant Marketplaces in the industry.
+By moving some of a stablecoin over to that exchange, you can chase that opportunity, and then come on home to Metal Pay when you’re ready to store your money with a team you can trust – one that lets you buy and sell over 40 cryptocurrencies directly from your FDIC-insured cash balance in our partner bank.

 Stablecoins and Metal Pay